 Out of My Comfort Zone was scheduled to return to the UK for a third time in May 2020 with TheatreTrain when the shows had to be cancelled due to the pandemic.

-Following sold-out performances in March 2018, Out of My Comfort Zone returned to London in October 2018, to The Redbridge Drama Centre, and to King William's College on the Isle of Man, UK.
+Following sold-out performances in March 2018 at The Redbridge Drama Centre, Out of My Comfort Zone returned to London in October 2018, to The Redbridge Drama Centre, and to King William's College on the Isle of Man, UK.

 “We were driven to write Out of My Comfort Zone as a way of making a strong statement against bullying, specifically bullying that targets any child or teen who may be perceived as gay or identify as LGBTQ,” states Ivy Vale, playwright.
 “There is clearly a need for reality-based material for teens who want to see shows that reflect their own lives and deliver characters they can relate to.”

 Due to the pandemic, no live performances are currently scheduled.